-Under Financial Accounting Standards Board ("FASB"), Accounting Standards Codification ("ASC") Topic 958-210, the Organization is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets and permanently restricted net assets.
-The Organization has no assets that are temporarily or permanently restricted.
+Under Financial Accounting Standards Board ("FASB"), Accounting Standards Codification ("ASC") Topic 958-210, the Organization is required to report information regarding its financial position and activities according to two of net assets: Without Donor Restrictions and With Donor Restrictions.
+The Organization has no assets that are with donor restrictions.